gabrieledcjr/TicTacToe/README.md

 I have recreated the classic game of [Tic-tac-toe](http://en.wikipedia.org/wiki/Tic-tac-toe).
 This is a game between human vs computer.
 The objective of the program is to implement the artificial intelligence (AI) of the computer player using an algorithm based on Reinforcement Learning.

-This concept of this game is based from "Reinforcement Learning, An Introduction" by Richard S. Sutton and Andrew G. Barto.
+The concept of this game is based from "Reinforcement Learning, An Introduction" by Richard S. Sutton and Andrew G. Barto.

 System Requirements: Python 2.7 or higher version